Michael Sauvante and the Commonwealth Group

 Along the way, he developed a comprehensive understanding of the process of creating and growing new businesses and all aspects of new venture creation and corporate finance.
 He has a deep and wide understanding of general corporate law, corporate securities law, banking and tax law and more.

-More recently he has pursued social entrepreneurial efforts, principally through Commonwealth Group.
-Over the past five years, he has applied his experience by advancing concepts directed at programs with a public benefit, primarily community economic development.
+More recently he has pursued social entrepreneurial efforts, principally through Commonwealth Group and now Commonwealth Fund LLC.
+Over the past six years, he has applied his experience by advancing concepts directed at programs with a public benefit, primarily community economic development.
 Commonwealth Group has effectively operated as a small private think tank, advancing ideas on a number of dimensions.